Tom Jolliffe looks back at Superman III, the much-maligned third outing for Christopher Reeve as the Man of Steel, released 40 years ago today…

 Superman III set its stall out quickly though.
 It was more comical, more comic book, and at the same time, logic flies out the window (perhaps under the misapprehension that logic isn’t necessarily required in a glorified B picture about a man who can fly).
 Kids were being dazzled by brighter, more colourful films, with perhaps lower brow humour.
 Lester in fact had been brought on board after Donner left the second film, and his impact on that film saw a noticeable shift in style and tone through the picture.
 The second film is intermittently brilliant, particularly with its trio of villains, and not all of Lester’s impact is without merit, but there was a certain inconsistency that stopped it being as iconic as the first.

 As a kid I loved the film.
 Even now I’m hooked into the ludicrous and goofy charms of it.
-In more recent times it even feels like something of an antithesis to comic book films driven by the gritty nature of Chris Nolan’s Batman films, which have been riffed ineffectually since.
+In more recent times it even feels like something of an antithesis to comic book films driven by the gritty nature of Christopher Nolan’s Batman films, which have been riffed ineffectually since.
 A film like Aquaman conversely was absolutely head scratchingly daft, but at the same time kind of evoked Superman III for those very reasons, even if it lacked the sincere presence of Reeve, and a superhero as inherently cool as the man of steel.
 Likewise, if Aquaman went full balls out crazy with every modern day technique at its disposal, it became headache inducing, whilst Superman III remains fairly tame by comparison as a sensory assault.
-In terms of Aquaman as well, assault on the senses is an understatement, more like a back alley kicking, followed by walking straight out into an oncoming bus full of laser sharks.

 For Superman III’s bonkers cyborg woman, and super computer nonsense (that Pryor sort of accidentally invents on scraps of paper), it benefits from reliable villainy from Robert Vaughan, and it has a sequence within it that almost rescues the whole film and makes it kind of essential.
 The scene in question may have a goofy logic in getting to that point, but Superman turns bad.
 Reeves revels in an opportunity to play a dark version of a character he made beloved to many.
 He’s great.
 Getting to that point may not make an iota of sense, nor is the moment that Bad Superman splits from Kent and they end up fighting for supremacy (unless you view it purely metaphysically).
 The infamous Superman vs Superman scene is in fact better than anything you’ll see in Snyder’s Justice League.
 It’s a great scene, and even now, I get a kick out of watching it.